 CORONAVIRUS CARE KIT

-We have decided to bundle these 2 heroes & discount them to help combat the ever increasing dry cracked hands pandemic xx
+We have decided to bundle these two heroes and discount them to help combat the ever-increasing dry cracked hands pandemic xx

-Day and Night routine for over washed & sanitized hands to nourish those dry cracked areas.
+Day and night routine for over washed and sanitized hands to nourish those dry cracked areas.

-1. Nourishing & antibacterial moisturiser for during the day with our Seaweed hand cream that will penetrate quickly without a greasy film left on your hands.
+1. During the day use our nourishing and antibacterial Seaweed Hand Cream that will penetrate quickly without leaving a greasy film on your hands.

-2. After a shower and all jobs done, pop on the calendula ointment which will stay topical where it is needed, deeply moisturising during the night.
+2. After a shower and all jobs are done, pop on the Calendula Ointment—which will stay topical where it is needed—to deeply moisturise during the night.